aurabx/runbeam-cli/README.md

 - User tokens are short-lived (used only for authorization)
 - Machine tokens are encrypted at rest using age X25519 encryption
 - Each Harmony instance can have its own encryption key
-- Encryption keys are stored securely in OS keyring (macOS Keychain, Linux Secret Service, Windows Credential Manager)
+- Encryption keys are auto-generated or provided via `RUNBEAM_ENCRYPTION_KEY` environment variable
 - You can revoke a Harmony instance's access independently
 - Tokens can be renewed before expiry

 ## Encryption Key Management

-**Note:** As of CLI v0.3.0, encryption key management is handled automatically by the SDK.
-The commands below are deprecated.
+**Note:** As of CLI v0.7.0, encryption keys are managed automatically by the SDK using filesystem storage.

 The Runbeam SDK automatically manages encryption keys for secure token storage:
 - Keys are generated automatically on first use
-- Keys are stored securely in OS keyring at `runbeam/encryption_key`
+- Keys are stored at `~/.runbeam/<instance_id>/encryption.key` or provided via `RUNBEAM_ENCRYPTION_KEY` environment variable
 - Keys are used transparently for encrypted filesystem token storage
 - No manual key management is required